robertfeldt/MultiDistances.jl/docker/mdist_docker_hub_readme.md

 Simple command line interface to calculate distances between files.
 Include a large number of distance functions, both classical ones (Levenshtein, Q-Grams etc) and compression based ones (NCD based on different compressors).

+This is a command line interface to the [MultiDistances.jl][2] julia library.

 ## Installation

 1. Install [Docker][1].